weijuey/tp/docs/team/tehkokhoe.md

 ---

 ### Project: d'Intérieur

-d'Intérieur is a desktop address book application, designed with interior designers in mind.
+d'Intérieur is a desktop app for interior designers to manage their contacts and projects.
 The designer interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java, and has about 26 kLoC.

 Given below are my contributions to the project.